 Monday, 6:30am…an EMT called to the home of a 59 year old male:

 EMS call to IPC: We have a 59 year old male who accidentally drank a swallow of household hydrogen peroxide 3% while cleaning his teeth.

 IPC: The patient should be fine; doesn’t need to be transported to the ER.
 He may experience minor symptoms such as stomach pain and/or vomiting.
 Give him some water.
 Patient can call us if he has any questions.

 As fellow first responders, EMS and IPC work closely together as a powerful team for continuity of care throughout the patient’s medical journey: from site, during ambulance transport, to ER and to ICU (if necessary).
 No matter the time of day or night, you’ve got a team of medical professionals at your fingertips (IPC: 1.800.222.1222, EMS: 911).

-The IPC salutes all EMS professionals (EMT’s and paramedics) and congratulates you on a job well done.
+The IPC salutes all EMS (EMT’s and paramedics) and EMSC professionals (Emergency Medical System for Children).
+Congratulations on a job well done.
 Happy National EMS Week!